 - We do not wish to appear, even indirectly, to endorse any theory of sexual addiction, co-addiction, or particular therapeutic approach for recovery (Tradition Six).

 The process of conference approval ensures that S-Anon members, regional representatives, and volunteer editors and readers will thoroughly review the material before publication so that it will be an expression of S-Anon principles supported by the group conscience of S-Anon members.
 Original material submitted by S-Anon members is coordinated and edited by S-Anon members who may be professional writers and editors.
 The full names of S-Anon members never appear in the title of S-Anon material, nor is authorship acknowledged.
-All published material becomes the sole property of the S-Anon fellowship.
+All published material becomes the sole property of the S-Anon fellowship (complete the Media and Written Release Form).
 The First and Fourth Traditions of S-Anon are violated when any group, intergroup, or any other service arm publishes its own literature.

 Proposals for the creation of new literature or the broad revision of existing material are brought to the S-Anon Board of Trustees for approval.
 The material is then developed, and proposed content is reviewed by members of the Literature Committee and presented to the Board of Trustees for their recommendation.
 If the Board of Trustees recommends approval, the final draft is sent to all members of the Literature Committee for their vote to “approve” or “disapprove” the material as conference-approved Literature.